 To make sure every software engineer has well-balanced professional and personal lives:

-• Monitor everyone’s workload and make sure all tasks are distributed evenly.
+• Monitor everyone’s workload and make sure tasks are evenly distributed.

-• Use task-distribution software like Asana or Trello.
+• Use task-distribution software like Asana or Trello to streamline project management.

 • Follow the team’s size and adjust it to the current workload and tasks.